AG-JY-Lab/STAR-RNA-seq/README.md

                 └──sample_3_outputs

 ```
-This repository contains the usage instructions of running STAR with the the all in one `STAR.sh` bash script.
+This repository contains the usage instructions of running STAR with the all in one `STAR.sh` bash script.

 For more information about STAR, you may refer to their [official Github](https://github.com/alexdobin/STAR).